Dragonking0729/Plant_AI/README.md

   <img src="./Assets/models.png" alt="models" />

-All the version with code can be seen in `jovian.ml` (https://jovian.ml/soumyajit4419/course-project-plant-disease-classification)
+ll the version with code can be seen in `jovian.ml` (https://jovian.ml/soumyajit4419/course-project-plant-disease-classification)
 <br/>

 ## Details about the model